dsanson/termpdf.py/README.md

 poetry install
 ```

-Alternatively it can be installed via pip as well, however `pip` does not
+Alternatively it can be installed via pip as well, if using `pip` version
-yet support editable installs from `pyproject.toml` files, so Poetry is
+greater than [21.3](https://pip.pypa.io/en/stable/news/#v21-3) then editable
-recommended.
+installs are supported, otherwise only standard installs are possible.

 ```
 git clone https://github.com/dsanson/termpdf.py